About Us

 Who we are

-At Sophia Healing Centre you are cared for by a small, experienced team of general practitioners who are also trained in anthroposophic medicine.
+At the Sophia Healing Centre you are cared for by a small, experienced team of general practitioners who are also trained in Anthroposophical medicine.
 Dr Richard Drexel, Dr Helen Proctor and Dr Rob Maunsell each bring decades of medical practice, further training in integrative and movement-based therapies, and a shared commitment to seeing the whole human being – body, soul and spirit.
-While their individual paths and special interests are diverse, they work from a common foundation: careful listening, thoughtful diagnosis, and treatment plans that combine the best of conventional medicine with anthroposophic remedies, movement, artistic and lifestyle approaches, so that healing can unfold in a way that is both medically sound and deeply human.
+While their individual paths and special interests are diverse, they work from a common foundation: careful listening, thoughtful diagnosis, and treatment plans that combine the best of conventional medicine with anthroposophical remedies, movement, artistic and lifestyle approaches, so that healing can unfold in a way that is both medically sound and deeply human.
+In the same spirit Dr. René de Monchy extends the team as specialist.

 Dr Richard E. Drexel